IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ===================================================================  ==
 Identifiers                                     Header  Description
 ======================================  ======  ===================================================================  ==
-Period      Scenario        Load level  Area    Upward/downward operating reserves of the area for each load level   MW
+Period      Scenario        LoadLevel   Area    Upward/downward operating reserves of the area for each load level   MW
 ==========  ==============  ==========  ======  ===================================================================  ==

 Given that the operating reserves depend on the area, it can be sensible to assign an area as a country, for example.